Texans’ top-ranked defense looks to slow down Drake Maye and the Patriots in divisional matchup

-FOXBORO, Mass. — Drake Maye made his first NFL start against the Houston Texans.
+FOXBOROUGH, Mass.
+(AP) — Drake Maye made his first NFL start against the Houston Texans.
 The New England Patriots’ second-year quarterback has come a long way in the 15 months since.

 “That feels like, shoot, 10 years ago.
 It’s been a long journey,” Maye said.
 “Running out there with the first-snap jitters was pretty cool.
 It was fun to look back on.
 We’ll hopefully have a different outcome from (that) game.”